jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 Now that we have a load balancer fronting our services, let's review executing our automation document from the [last post](/blog/automate-instance-hygiene-with-aws-ssm-2/#combining-command-docs-into-automation) and the problem it brings.

-If an instance were to be rebooted during the AWS-RunPatchBaseline stage of the automation document, then there is a chance that a request would have been forwarded to that instance before the health checks against it have failed.
+If an instance were to be rebooted during the **AWS-RunPatchBaseline** stage of the automation document, then there is a chance that a request would have been forwarded to that instance before the health checks against it have failed.

 To simulate this, let's create a new automation document which simulates a reboot.
 We'll just take our existing [patching document](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/documents/patch_with_healthcheck_template.yml) and replace the patch step with a reboot command, following the [AWS guidelines](https://docs.amazonaws.cn/en_us/systems-manager/latest/userguide/send-commands-reboot.html) to do this.
 I've also modified the health check to check to see if the new service came up okay - this may differ for your environment.

+You can view the document on [GitHub](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/documents/reboot_with_healthcheck_template.yml).

 ```yaml
 ---